Batch Norm vs Vanishing Gradients

 Time.
 Around two hours across six pages.

 What you will be able to do at the end.
-Measure gradient flow in any network, recognize the fingerprint of vanishing gradients in a training run, explain the actual mechanism (which is not the saturation story most textbooks lead with, as you will verify), and show quantitatively why batch normalization fixes it while brute-force alternatives do not scale.
+Measure gradient flow in any network, recognize the fingerprint of vanishing gradients in a training run, explain the actual mechanism (and debunk, with a measurement of your own, the explanation most textbooks lead with), and show quantitatively why batch normalization fixes it while brute-force alternatives do not scale.

 Final check.
 Take the auto-graded exam: 17 questions, 70 to pass.